rokafpilot/openpilot_3t/README.md

 What is openpilot?
 ------

 [openpilot](http://github.com/commaai/openpilot) is an open source driver assistance system.
 Currently, openpilot performs the functions of Adaptive Cruise Control (ACC), Automated Lane Centering (ALC), Forward Collision Warning (FCW) and Lane Departure Warning (LDW) for a growing variety of [supported car makes, models and model years](docs/CARS.md).
 In addition, while openpilot is engaged, a camera based Driver Monitoring (DM) feature alerts distracted and asleep drivers.
-See more about [the vehicle integration](docs/INTEGRATION.md) and [limitations](docs/LIMITATIONS.md).
+See more about [the vehicle integration and limitations here](docs/INTEGRATION.md).

 <table>
   <tr>